Ulrich: Variants

-The German given name was adopted in Czech and Slovak as Oldřich, Oldrich and in Scandinavian as Ulrik, in Slovenian as Urh, in Latvia as Uldis.
+The Germanic given name was adopted in Czech and Slovak as Oldřich and Oldrich, respectively, and in Scandinavian languages as Ulrik, in Slovenian as Urh, in Polish as Ulryk[pl], in Latvian as Uldis.

 Common German hypocoristics are Uli or Ulli (Swiss Ueli) and historically Utz.
-A Czech/Slovak hypocoristic is Volek and a Polish one Ryczek.
+Czech/Slovak hypocorisms are Olda, Oldík, and Volek, and a Polish one Ryczek.

 Feminine forms Ulrikke and Ulrika have been recorded from the early modern period.
+A Czech form is Oldřiška.

+In Italian, there are also many forms, as surnames, such as Orrico, D'Orrico, D'oricchio, Ulrico, Urrico, Orrigo, Origo, Orrigoni, Orrici and Ulrici.